kabirt7/portfolio-site/README.md

 - branch for each section

 ## KNOWN PROBLEMS
+- Semantic HTML tags are way to div heavy.
+I have fixed his in all projects since
 - Safari renders the marquee effect and spacing incorrectly.
 Phone VP also does this on Chrome.
 I think I'm going to scrap the marquee effect.
 Need to configure on phone/tablet VP.
 - The About section height is way off for phones
 - Styling for work page needs to be edited.
 A bit messy and not as clean as I want.